selfapplied/redoxa/docs/math.md

 Shadow Bridge: C(n,k) ↔ C(n,k+1) via coordinate transformation
 ```

-**The Shadow Concept as Universal Bridge**:
-- **Coordinate Systems**: The offset represents different coordinate systems
-- **Shadow Mapping**: Each entry casts a "shadow" in the other coordinate system
-- **Universal Bridge**: This shadow concept applies at every spot in the triangle
-- **Duality**: Every state exists in both coordinate systems simultaneously
+The shadow concept creates a universal bridge where the offset represents different coordinate systems, each entry casting a "shadow" in the other coordinate system.
+This shadow concept applies at every spot in the triangle, creating a duality where every state exists in both coordinate systems simultaneously.

 **2. Automorphic Graph Interpretation**:
 ```